aniculescu/serenade-wind/_posts/2020-11-05-captain-rich.md

 As the sun was setting, we walked along the docks and weaved our way toward [Hardy Park Bistro](https://www.hardyparkbistro.com/), a local spot started by a galley cook on a megayacht.
 In its heyday, the place was packed, according to Rich, with lines of people in expensive cars waiting for coveted tables.
 After the COVID lockdown (and even now), the place is a shadow of its former self.
 As we sat at a communal high top in the covered patio, I took in the atmosphere.
 It's more relaxed and quiet, and therefore more to our liking as [social introverts](/posts/selectively-social/).

 The conversation at dinner meandered as we got to know each other.
-Some of the highlights include learning that Dave:
+Some of the highlights include learning that Rich:

  - crossed several oceans in a [Westerly 24' sloop](https://sailboatdata.com/sailboat/westerly-25)
  - has been a vegetarian for over 70 years